Leaving Google After Two and a Half Years

 The second lesson is harder to name.
 It's something like: the ability to stare into a refactor so large you can't see the other side, and keep going anyway.

-At Google, when an SDK changes, it doesn't change in one project.
-It changes across 14 projects at once.
+At Google, when an SDK changes, it changes across more than a dozen projects at once.
 You open the migration guide, grep for every callsite, and start updating.
 Three projects in, you're making good progress.
 Seven projects in, the patterns blur together and you start wondering if you missed something in project four.
 By project eleven, you've hit edge cases the migration guide didn't cover and you're reading the SDK source to figure out what actually changed.

 There's no shortcut.
-You can't see the light at the end of the tunnel.
-You just trust that you'll find your way there if you keep digging.
-You develop a rhythm: read the error, trace the dependency, make the change, run the build, move on.
+You just trust that you'll find your way there if you keep digging, and you develop a rhythm: read the error, trace the dependency, make the change, run the build, move on.
 Don't think about how many projects are left.
 Just do the next one.

 What I Want Next

-I want to be closer to the community.
-Open-source contributions, public writing about what we're building and why.
+I want to be closer to the community through open-source contributions and public writing about what we're building and why.
 The insularity at Google made me realize how much I value that feedback loop.
 Uber just open-sourced RIBs and published their architecture publicly.
 Airbnb published their React Native sunset in extraordinary detail this summer.
 Companies that share their architectural thinking get better feedback, attract better talent, and build better systems.
 I want to be part of that exchange.

-I want to build a real framework around the architecture I've been prototyping.
-The protocol-driven, reactive, coordinator-based approach that simplifies VIPER's layers while keeping its rigor.
+And I want to build a real framework around the architecture I've been prototyping: the protocol-driven, reactive, coordinator-based approach that simplifies VIPER's layers while keeping its rigor.
 I think there's something there that could change how iOS teams build apps at scale, and I want to be at a company that will let me prove it.

 Forward